walt-id/waltid-identity/waltid-services/waltid-issuer-api2/README.md

 `ciTokenStoredKey` optionally carries an encoded crypto2 `StoredKey` sidecar for `ciTokenKey` and takes precedence at startup.
 The service validates that both values identify the same signing and verification key.
 If the sidecar is absent, a legacy JWK is migrated only in memory; the configuration file is never rewritten.
 A malformed or mismatched sidecar fails startup without falling back to `ciTokenKey`.

-Batch credential issuance is opt-in.
-Configure and advertise the maximum accepted proof count in `issuer-service.conf`:
+The shipped `issuer-service.conf` enables batch credential issuance and advertises a maximum of 10 proofs per Credential Request:

 ```hocon
 batchCredentialIssuance {
   batchSize = 10
 }
 ```

+Change `batchSize` to adjust the limit, or remove the `batchCredentialIssuance` block to disable multiple-proof requests.
+Single-credential issuance remains available.

 Each Credential Request selects one configuration and dataset and issues one copy for each holder proof.
 A multi-selection offer is redeemed through separate Credential Requests.
 Holder keys may repeat; using distinct cryptographic data is recommended by OpenID4VCI, not required.
 Selections containing one preconfigured credential-status entry remain single-issuance only because every batched credential requires its own status entry.